thefonso/gridsome-portfolio/README.md

-# Default starter for Gridsome
+# Portfolio using VueJS, GraphQL and Gridsome

 This is the project you get when you run `gridsome create new-project`.